Reviews You Can Rely On

 Should You Buy The La Sportiva TX Guide?

 The TX Guide climbs almost as well as a climbing shoe, offers stiff support for long days on your feet or standing in aiders, and is relatively comfortable while hiking.
-It isn't cheap, but it isn't the most expensive shoe on the market either, and for the performance, we think it is a good deal.
-If you are only going to own one approach shoe for all applications, this is the best choice out there.
-The major downsides are the delamination issue mentioned above, and the narrow fit that won't work for users with wide feet.
-So if you have a narrow to average-width foot, and are willing to deal with an occasional delaminated sole, these shoes can't be beaten.
+It isn't cheap, but it isn't the most expensive shoe on the market, either.
+The major downside is the cost of this shoe in light of some serious durability issues.
+But if you are going to own one approach shoe for all applications, this is the best choice out there, especially if you have narrow feet.

-la sportiva tx guide approach shoes review - the la sportiva tx guide is at home on technical terrain and on the...
+la sportiva tx guide - the la sportiva tx guide is at home on technical terrain and on the...

 The La Sportiva TX Guide is at home on technical terrain and on the feet of professional mountain guides around the world.